bananabrann/traders-of-the-north/docs/planning.md

 ## App
 Purpose: Main container, state control, variable declarations

-A variable needs to define...
-- [ ] Bag of possible pieces
-- [ ] Base runes on reset or new game

 State needs to keep track of...
 - [ ] If User is viewing title page
 - [ ] If User is on the game page